Furbacchione/SUgPSB/README.md

 This repository content the script used for the testing of variations of generalized PSB.
 The different update formulas can be tested with local developed function, with a MatLab library of optimization problems or the CUTEst library.

+This is a very short explanation of the code.
+Feel free to send feedback for part of the explanation that should be more clear or if you find errors or bugs.

 # Generalities